 Erica completed her Bachelor of Arts in Psychology from the University of British Columbia, and her Master of Public Health degree from Simon Fraser University with a focus on the paradigms represented by the treatment policies at the Forensic Psychiatric Hospital of BC.
 Erica is also the vice-president of the Craftworks Society board of directors, a non-profit organization that supports people with disabilities through craft therapy.

-Administrative Coordinator to the Assistant Dean of Faculty Development
+Senior Administrative Coordinator to the Assistant Dean of Faculty Development

 Tejal has a Degree in Business Studies and Applied Computing.
 She has extensive experience in the fields of administration, secretarial and customer service.
 Tejal also provides support to the Office of Faculty Development.